EugeneKorshenko/subkit-microservice/docs/eventdriven_style.md

 ```

 ##Event Stream analytics with state transformations
-A stream of events is a representation of state changes over time.
+A stream of events (messages) is a representation of state changes over time.
 To get the current state of the event stream, you should use our Stream Projection API.
+The Projection API iterate over the selected streams, gets the messages from each stream and you can filter, map and reduce them to a resulting state.

 ```
-.eventsource
+eventsource
 .fromStreams(topics)
 .run(projection, isPersistentTask, function(error, data){